 The primary shaft is in need of new timbers and structural rehabilitation for further exploration.

-A perfect mine for the beginning enthusiast with excellent mineral potential and easy access underground workings.
+A perfect mine for the beginning enthusiast with excellent mineral potential, and a rich history of Gold production.

 Use of modern tools such as metal detectors and dry washers would aid in precious mineral recovery.